metallurgical/ansistrano-deploy/README.md

    $ ansible-playboook -i /opt/lampp/htdocs/<my-project>/ansible/hosts /opt/lampp/htdocs/<my-project>/ansible/deploy.yml
    ```

-   If everything's good, the ansible will do it job like `creating current, release and shared folder`, `pulling data inside git repositories`, `create symlink`, `clean up older release` or else...
-And inside our remote/staging/productio/targer server now should contains this tree structure:
+   If everything's good, the ansible will do it job like `creating current, release and shared folder`, `pulling data from git repositories`, `create symlink`, `clean up older release` or else...
+And inside our remote/staging/production/target server now should contains this tree structure:

    ```
    - /var/www/<my-project>
    |- current -> ./release/20171009102230Z <-- symlink to latest release
    |- release ->
-     |- 20171009102230Z <-- this is the latest release
+     |- 20171009102230Z <-- this is the latest release(contain our code)
+      |- index.php
+      |- composer.json
+      |- ... any files
-     |- 20171009092230Z <-- this is the older release
+     |- 20171009092230Z <-- this is the older releasecontain our code)
+      |- index.php
+      |- composer.json
+      |- ... any files

    |- shared
    ```

+   This is just a basic configuration.
+For more details proceed to https://github.com/ansistrano/deploy and http://docs.ansible.com/ documentation.
 Done!